-Unlike homemade ointments, homemade cream is designed to soften and blend into the skin, and is made with a mixture of water fats and oils.
+Unlike homemade ointments, homemade creams are designed to soften and blend into the skin, and are made with a mixture of water fats and oils.

 Homemade cream is particularly good for treating everyday cuts and grazes along with soothing a few aches and pains.